archanavk0712/online-feedback-collection-system-fullstack/online-feedback-collection-system-backend/README.md

 1. Clone the backend repository
 2. Import the project into Eclipse(Spring Tool Suite)
 3. Configure MySQL database in application.properties
+4. Configure mail: username and password in application.properties
-4. Run the project as Spring Boot Application
+5. Run the project as Spring Boot Application
-5. Embedded Tomcat server will start automatically
+6. Embedded Tomcat server will start automatically

 ## API Testing
 - APIs can be tested using: